 Some types of data collection include census (data collection about everything in a group or statistical population), sample survey (collection method that contains only part of the total population), and administrative by-product (data collection is a byproduct of an organization’s day-to-day operations).

 It is the manipulation of data into a form suitable for further analysis and processing.
 Raw data cannot be processed and must be checked for accuracy.
 Preparation is about constructing a dataset from one or more data sources to be used for further exploration and processing.
 Analyzing data that has not been carefully screened for problems can produce highly misleading results that are heavily dependent on the quality of data prepared.

 It is the task where verified data is coded or converted into machine-readable form so that it can be processed through a computer.
 Data entry is done through the use of a keyboard, digitizer, scanner, or data entry from an existing source.
 This time-consuming process requires speed and accuracy.
 Most data need to follow a formal and strict syntax since a great deal of processing power is needed to break down the complex data at this stage.
 Due to the costs, many businesses are resorting to outsourcing this stage.

 It is when the data is subjected to various means and methods of manipulation, the point where a computer program is being executed, and it contains the program code and its current activity.
 The process may be made up of multiple threads of execution that simultaneously execute instructions, depending on the operating system.
 While a computer program is a passive collection of instructions, a process is the actual execution of those instructions.
 Many software programs are available for processing large volumes of data within very short periods.

 5) Output and interpretation

 It is the stage where processed information is now transmitted to the user.
-Output is presented to users in various report formats like printed report, audio, video, or on monitor.
-Output need to be interpreted so that it can provide meaningful information that will guide future decisions of the company.
+The output is presented to users in various report formats like a printed report, audio, video, or on the monitor.
+Output needs to be interpreted so that it can provide meaningful information that will guide future decisions of the company.